 I assume you are using a mouse.
 If using a touch pad, or touch screen, modify your method appropriately.

 Method #2: Move your mouse to move the cursor to the end or beginning of the portion/part you wish to deal with.
-Hold the left button of the mouse down (or appropriate button on the laptop while you move your finger on the touchpad) as you move the mouse sideways to highlight the area of interest.
-Raise finger from the button and touchpad if using that, and press DELETE.
+Hold the left button of the mouse down (or appropriate button on the laptop while you move your finger on the touchpad) as you move the mouse in any or all directions to highlight the area of interest.
+Raise finger from the button (touchpad if using that), and press DELETE.

-Note that the computer 'works on' areas you HIGHLIGHTED.
-Highlighting is important, it tells the computer you wish to do something to THAT area.
+Highlighting tells the computer you wish to do something to THAT area.

-2. To PASTE that copied item (which is now on the Clipboard), to anyplace in a page, move the mouse pointer so the cursor (usually most computer users have the computer set for the cursor to be blinking) is at the place you want to put the information you copied, & then left click.
-Then press & HOLD Ctrl, & press V. You can do this multiple times if you ever had a reason to ....yes, no limit to the number of copies ...until you place something else on the Clipboard, or, turn off the computer.
-It is even possible to copy an image to the clipboard & insert it, in the same computer session, to a document, or many documents, E-mails, ETC. So, yes, you can copy or copy-delete or paste not only text, but images, in the same way.
-In fact, you can even do it with entire documents & even sound & video files.
+2. To PASTE that copied item (which you placed onto the Clipboard) to anyplace in a page, move the mouse pointer so the cursor (usually most computer users have the computer set for the cursor to be blinking) is at the place you want to put the information you copied, & then left click.
+That places the blinking cursor at the place you want to put a copy of what you saved to the Clipboard.
+Press & HOLD Ctrl (or, Cmd), & press V. You can do this multiple times if you ever had a reason to ....yes, no limit to the number of copies ...until you place something else on the Clipboard, or, turn off the computer.
+It is even possible to copy an image, with or without text, to the clipboard & insert it, in the same computer session, to a document, or many documents, E-mails, ETC. S In fact, you can copy and paste even entire documents & even sound & video files.

 3. Instead of JUST copying, as in 1., above, if you wanted to copy AND delete the highlighted area, use Ctrl and X, instead of Ctrl and C. You can still paste as noted, by Ctrl and V.

-4. By commonly accepted computer use, instructions to press and hold a control or option type key, while you press another key,....is displayed in text as: Ctrl + C; or Ctrl + V; or Ctrl + X. It could be ALT + something else; or a Cmd key if you have that; these are for other functions besides the simple copy or copy-delete, and copy insert (pasting) I have already explained.
+4. By commonly accepted computer use, instructions to press & hold a control or option type key, while you press another key ....is displayed in computer shorthand as: Ctrl + C; or Ctrl + V; or Ctrl + X. It could be ALT + something else; or a MAC Cmd key if you have that.
+These are used for other functions besides the simple copy or copy-delete, & copy insert (pasting) I have already explained.
 It is best to press & hold the first key & THEN while holding it, press the second key.
 This avoids any problem with both keys not making electrical contact at precisely the same time.
 There are actually some commands that use three keys, all three ending up pressed at the same or alternating times ...but those are NOT used for editing documents.

 5. To grab/copy an image or do some things I have and have not mentioned, use the RIGHT button to click on the image (or text area, or?), see what options you are given.
 You may have to first HIGHLIGHT the item.
 So, yes, there is a RIGHT CLICK function on your mouse, which has additional things you can do, including copying photos & either placing them someplace as a COPY, or MOVING the photo.
-Lots of functions are available.
-Experiment!
+Lots of functions are available, and the functions are not always the same, depending on the program, etc. Experiment!
 Become proficient!

 If the right and left click functions are not as you like, there is a mouse command function settings page in your computer, in Windows it is in the Control Panel.
-NOTE that some LEFT-HANDED folks like to set their mouse buttons interchanged.
+NOTE that LEFT-HANDED folks may like to reverse their mouse buttons functions.

 You might RECEIVE messages & have trouble editing out (or editing at all) old material when posting a reply.
-This happens now and then, seemingly randomly, which it is not, actually.
-The problem is due to the wide variety of coding behind the scenes in the various E-mail programs in use by those sending you a message.
+This happens now and then, seemingly randomly.
+The problem is nearly always due to the wide variety of coding behind the scenes in the various E-mail programs in use by those sending you a message.
 The internet is relatively standardized regarding such as WEBSITES coding, but this is NOT SO for E-mail.
 MANY E-mail programs are in use.
-It is UNFORTUNATE that E-mail was not standardized long ago.
+It is UNFORTUNATE that E-mail was not more standardized long ago.

-The EASY answer to the problem, if you have trouble editing, is for YOU to convert the message to PLAIN TEXT & send your reply message in PLAIN TEXT format.
-All e-mail programs have that capability, usually via some often semi-hidden setting place to CLICK.
-The down side is that PLAIN TEXT eliminates your ability to use colors and eliminates other HTML (Rich Text) things such as photos.
+The EASY answer to the problem, if you have trouble editing, is for YOU to convert the message to PLAIN TEXT & thereby edit and then send your reply message in PLAIN TEXT format.
+All e-mail programs have that capability, usually via some semi-hidden setting place.
+The down side is that PLAIN TEXT eliminates your ability to use colors and eliminates other HTML, forms of which are called Rich Text, ....things such as photos.
 THE answer, is, 99% of the time, to change the reply you are doing to PLAIN TEXT, doing this in the beginning before you do further editing.
 Most mailing lists and forums do not allow colors and photos anyway, so plain text is best.

 Some E-mail programs allow you to set individual contacts, in composing mode, as HTML or plain text, which is nice, as you can use HTML as the general setting, if you'd like to, and when you compose a new message to, say, a LIST, it automatically is in plain text, if you wanted that.
 You may find that a PLAIN TEXT setting will save you a bunch of time and bother!

-If you don't use Rich Text or HTML in any form very often, set your entire E-mail program to use plain text.
-You can always 'click' on the appropriate button, to convert any one message you want to initiate or otherwise work with, to HTML.
+If you don't use Rich Text or HTML in any form very often, YOU CAN ALSO set your entire E-mail program to use plain text.
+You can always 'click' on the appropriate button, to convert any message you want to initiate or otherwise work with, to HTML.

 Foreign travel, foreign computers:

-If you went into your computer settings for KEYBOARD (the location of this function varies by operating system; for Windows it is usually in the Control Panel as KEYBOARD on early Windows and Region and Language on later Windows computer operating systems), you could reset your keyboard for MANY different foreign styles.
+If you went into your computer settings for the KEYBOARD (the location of this function varies by operating system; for Windows it is usually in the Control Panel as KEYBOARD on early Windows; and, Region and Language on later Windows computer operating systems), you could reset your keyboard for MANY different foreign styles.
 UNfortunately, you would need to catalog and then remark your keys unless you owned a foreign-marked keyboard.
-Unless you really need or want a foreign keyboard layout, I suggest you leave yours for English.
+Unless you really need a foreign keyboard layout, I suggest you leave yours for English.
 You may be very interested in the settings in your Control Panel program just mentioned, as it controls how all sorts of things are displayed.

 While you are looking at the composing area of an E-mail, looking at the blinking cursor on the screen:

 Press ALT + 64.
-DO NOT type the + symbol; here it simply means press and hold ALT, while pressing 6 and then 4 (press 6 first, then release, then press 4).
+DO NOT type the + symbol; here it simply means press and hold the ALT key, while pressing 6, releasing the 6, then pressing 4 and releasing the 4.
 Then release ALT.
 On normal large keyboards, that 6 and then 4 is to be pressed on the RIGHT SIDE numerical keys, NOT the ones at the top of the keyboard!!
 On LAPTOPS and small devices, consult the owners booklet on how to obtain ASCII symbols from the keyboard.

-Keep in mind what I said about the Numlock key, you may or may not have to have it on or off.
+Keep in mind what I said about the Numlock key, you may or may not have to have that function on or off.

 Here is what pressing ALT, and while holding it, pressing 6 and then 4 on the RIGHT SIDE numerical keys area, does in my computer, and probably yours: @

-I suggest that you either print this section and then practice on your computer; or, you open your E-mail application, start to compose, and have BOTH windows open on the monitor, read this article on the left, practice on the right.
+I suggest that you either print this section and then use the information to practice on your computer; or, you open your E-mail application, start to compose, and have both windows open and shrunk some on the monitor, read this article on the left, practice on the right.
 If you print this section, some of the special characters may not print correctly.
-In fact, some of them may not display what I intend them to look like, on your monitor screen right now!!
+In fact, some of them may not display what I intend them to look like, on your monitor screen right now!
 This is one of the problems with computer settings.

 Way back when we nerds first started using computers, there was a set of 256 characters we had access-to, numbered from 0 to 255.
 Two standards were used, that have some close similarities.
 There was the America Standard Code for Information Interchange, ASCII (typically spoken as ASS-KEY), and the American National Standards Institute (ANSI), typically spoken of as ANN-SEE.
-Most of the letters, numbers, and a few other things like grammatical items such as these: )(*&^%$#@ and others, are ANSI specified.
+Letters, numbers, and things like grammatical items such as these: )(*&^%$#@ and others, including foreign letters and characters and most mathematical characters, are all ASCII and ANSI specified.
 There are two, three, and 4 character CODES that you could enter on the right side number area of the keyboard (laptops can be very different), in a special way, and the screen would display some certain character, regular character, even various shaped lines, hearts, spades, etc....all of which had various computer purposes, for the basic to moderately advanced user....and for programmers for advanced work.
 This is simplified information.

-Modern computer programs have text formatting and many other things, like margins being specified, bold, italic, underline, tabs, and embedded objects, ....and things got complicated.
+Modern computer programs have text formatting and many other things, like margins being specified, bold, italic, underline, tabs, and embedded objects, ....so things became complicated.
 ASCII does not support layout nor embedded objects....and is often just called DOS or PLAIN TEXT.
 There is no need for me to explain that last sentence any further here.